o-ran-sc/nonrtric/docs/installation-guide.rst

 Preface
 -------

-See the README file in the "docker-compose" folder for more information.
+See the README file in the "`docker-compose <https://gerrit.o-ran-sc.org/r/gitweb?p=nonrtric.git;a=tree;f=docker-compose>`" folder for more information.

 Software Installation and Deployment
 ------------------------------------